clover/remote-pay-cloud-examples/remote-pay-cloud-nodejs-example/README.md

 ## Example Remote Pay Cloud POS in Node.js

-This example contains a simple Node.js application which demonstrates how to connect to a Clover Device using the Clover Javascript Cloud Connector.
-It also shows how to communicate with it to display information, transact sales, and perform other operations.
+This example contains a simple Node.js application that demonstrates how to connect to a Clover device using the Clover Javascript Cloud Connector.
+It also shows how to communicate with the device to display information, transact sales, and perform other operations.

 ## Requirements
 - Node.js.
 We recommend [v6.11.3 LTS](https://nodejs.org/en/).

 ## Running the example

-To run the example app, enter the following commands on the command line:
+To run the example app, enter the following on the command line:

 ```bash
 $ npm install